-This article is the second part of our “Best Practices in the CDMO Selection Process” series, through which we intend to provide sound advice to agile biotech companies in identifying and selecting the right Contract Development and Manufacturing Organization (CDMO) for advancing the development of their product(s), in conjunction with successfully managing a chosen CDMO to meet the company’s expectations.
+This article is the second part of our “Best Practices in the CDMO Selection Process” series, in which we explore how to internally prepare your selection criteria for finding a Contract Development and Manufacturing Organization (CDMO).

 In this article, we will detail the best practices for working with a CDMO to ensure the success of your product development.
 After having identified the need for engaging a CDMO, the next steps would entail the evaluation of your options.
 Before looking at a CDMO’s capabilities, it’s important to assess your priorities as the sponsor company.